-Crude ell A loss of well control during drilling or workover activities may occur resulting in a release of crude oil at sea surface or subsurface due to: Crude oil release Catastrophic damage to the Montara wellhead platform and associated wells; Loss of function downhole of safety critical equipment (loss of barriers); and Damage to subsea well infrastructure (well valves, wellhead) or existing flowlines.

-Hydrocarbons may be released to the marine environment at either the WHP floor (sea surface), subsea wellheads/ infrastructure (seabed) or flowlines (Table 7-2).

-In a worst-case credible loss of well control scenario, large quantities of hydrocarbon (worst-case oil release 236,349 m3 Montara crude) will be released to the marine environment until well control can be re-established.
+A loss of well control during drilling or workover activities may occur resulting in a release of crude oil at sea surface or subsurface due to: Crude oil Catastrophic damage to the Montara wellhead platform and associated wells; Loss of function downhole of safety critical equipment (loss of barriers); and Damage to subsea well infrastructure (well valves, wellhead) or existing flowlines. release Hydrocarbons may be released to the marine environment at either the WHP floor (sea surface), subsea wellheads/ infrastructure (seabed) or flowlines (Tables 7-2 and 7-3).
+In a worst-case credible loss of well control scenario, large quantities of hydrocarbon (worst-case oil release 236,349 m 3 Montara crude) will be released to the marine environment until well control can be re-established.